andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/nn.png" height='250px' width='250px'/>

 ### Hyperparameters
-**Hyperparameters** are configuration choices set before training the model’s parameters such as architecture, learning rate, and regularization factor.
+**Hyperparameters** are configuration choices set before training the model.
+Examples include architecture, learning rate, and regularization factor.
+Hyperparameters are in contrast to the parameters that are learned namely weights and biases.

 **Architecture** is the structure of a neural network i.e. number of hidden layers, and number of nodes.